reportportal/reportportal/README.md

   ```
   $ http://IP_ADDRESS:8080
   ```
-5. User next login\pass for access: `default\1q2w3e` and  `admin\erebus`. `*`Please change admin password for security.
+5. User next login\pass for access: `default\1q2w3e` and  `admin\erebus`.

+>Please change admin password for security.

 >Mentioned compose file deploy all available Bug Tracking System integrations, which not always needed, but use resources

 #### Production-ready set and Custom deployment with Docker

 For production usage we recommend to:
-- deploy MongoDB database at separate enviroment, and link it with the App
+- deploy MongoDB database at separate enviroment, and connect App to this server.
+MongoDB is mandatory part.
 - choose only required Bug Tracking System integration service.
 Exclude the rest

 To customize deployment and make it production-ready please follow [customization steps and details](https://github.com/reportportal/reportportal/wiki/Production-Ready-set-and-Deployment-Customization)